maxmatical/ml-cheatsheet/ML tips/general tips/README.md

 - improves over multi-class
 - works really well with mixup/cutmix
 - use `torch.nn.BCEWithLogitsLoss` on logits (before sigmoid)
+- may not actually be better than multiclass, but works because of mixup/cutmix data aug

 # AutoML stuff